nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/installation/standard-high-availability-nuxeo-cluster-architecture.md

 ### Compact Deployment With High Availability

-A frequent question is to know whether some applications can be merged on the same machine.
-Answer is yes!
+A frequent question is to know whether some applications can be merged on the same machine or not.
+The answer is yes!
 We will show such an option here and explain the design choices.

 ![]({{file name='nuxeo-cluster-compact-architecture.png'}} ?border=true)
 <!-- Source: https://www.lucidchart.com/documents/edit/0eb7242e-9a34-4d1f-8568-9682f8ab26a8 -->